Byting820/GeneCluster/README.md

 # GeneCluster

-GeneCluster, a deep learning based gene clustering method for single cell RNA-seq data.
+GeneCluster, a deep learning method for gene clustering in single-cell RNA-seq data.
+The intermediate features output by the model can be used to predict co-expression relationships between genes.

 ## Requirements